BLOG: All Things Higher Ed

 Complete and submit your FAFSA

-The Free Application for Federal Student Aid is one of the most essential parts of your college application journey.
-It determines your eligibility for federal financial aid, including grants, work-study programs, and loans.
+The Free Application for Federal Student Aid (FAFSA) is one of the most essential parts of your college application journey.
+It determines your eligibility for federal financial aid, including grants, work-study programs and loans.
 Many scholarships, such as the Michigan Achievement Scholarship that can earn you thousands of dollars in free money, are also based on your FAFSA application.

-The FAFSA traditionally opens for you on October 1st of your senior year.
-In 2023, the FAFSA for students applying to start college in the fall of 2024, will open in December 2023.
+The FAFSA traditionally opens for you on Oct.
+1 of your senior year.
+In 2023, the FAFSA for students applying to start college in the fall of 2024, will open in Dec.
+2023.
 This is due to an overhaul of the form to simplify the process.
 After this, the FAFSA will return to its usual Oct.
 1 open date each year.

 Be sure to fill this out and submit it as soon as possible, as some aid is awarded on a first-come, first-served basis.